openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

      `net.bridge.bridge-nf-call-iptables = 1` to
      ``/etc/sysctl.conf``
    - Type `sysctl -p` to apply the settings from /etc/sysctl.conf
    - Type `sysctl net.bridge.bridge-nf-call-ip6tables` and
      `sysctl net.bridge.bridge-nf-call-iptables` to verify the values are set to 1.
-   - Or alternatively Run with `--skip-preflight-checks`.
-This runs the risk of missing other issues that may be flagged.
+   - Or alternatively run with following options.This runs the risk of missing other issues that may be flagged.
+     - For kubernetes before **v1.8.5**: `--skip-preflight-checks`
+     - For kubernetes **v1.9.0**: `--ignore-preflight-errors=all`

 Load the kubedm credentials into the system::